danlee01/SinnohDex/README.md

 - Sound effects

 ## Additional
-I built this project for fun as well as to hide my disappointment
+I built this project for fun as well as to hide my disappointment in how the new games look like Roblox versions of the originals, but even Roblox versions would be better than what was given to us. 😔
+### Tech Stack:
+- React.js
+- CSS + Bootstrap
+- Javascript

 ## Credit
 SinnohDex uses the following APIs/Wrappers: